Post Conviction Relief Motions and Your Record Clearance

 Post-conviction Relief practice (PCR) and Record Clearance Motions are key legal defense strategies to avoid incarceration, deportation and denial of other immigration benefits.
 If your criminal conviction is vacated, then your immigration removal case can be terminated.
 These motions are the most effective means that Eckdish and Hall attorneys can help you avoid deportation.
 PCR Motions to Vacate, Motions to Reopen, Motions to Seal clear the way so you can apply for ‘Green Cards’ or naturalize and become a U.S. citizen.
 See Case Histories and Five-Star client reviews of cases won in court by Eckdish & Hall.

 Post-conviction relief (PCR) has become a corner stone of our defense practice.
-We are one of the few law firms in the SF Bay Area and California that are both immigration and criminal defense attorneys.
+We are one of the few law firms in the SF Bay Area and Sacramento California that offer both immigration and criminal defense.
 We have been filing these Motions to Vacate in the various California Superior Courts, especially in the greater San Francisco Bay Area courts.

-Because we have more than 50 years of experience defending our clients as immigration and criminal defense attorneys, we are able to review, analyze and defend our non-citizen clients without our clients having to hire another criminal defense lawyer or immigration defense attorney.
+Because we have many years of courtroom experience defending our clients as immigration and criminal defense attorneys, we are able to review, analyze, and defend our non-citizen clients without our clients having to hire another criminal defense lawyer or immigration defense attorney.
 This eliminates the necessity of you having to hire another lawyer that is not only costly but also creates other logistic and procedural problems, which compromises the effectiveness of your legal representation.

 We file at least one or more of the following motions in representing our clients who have been convicted of crimes having adverse immigration consequences as part of our Post-Conviction Relief practice and Record Clearing affirmative defense practice.